Phish-N-Chips25/website/src/content/blog/Defined-Work-Topic.md

 ## Why use Astro for this blog?

 When Prof. Carlos Ramos asked for a blog to record our work process, we wanted a simple framework which was basically a "document eater" with customizable themes and components and easy to deploy.
-Thankfully, our colleague Bruno Jesus knew just the right tool.
+Thankfully, our colleague Bruno Camarneiro knew just the right tool.

 **Astro** is a JavaScript framework allows for seamless integration with UI frameworks, such has React, Vue, Angular and others, as well as deployment adapters such as GitHub Pages, AWS, Vercel, etc.